 In other words, if you’ve completed a project using Waterfall once, every subsequent attempt at a similar project becomes that much easier.

-This also means that knowledge stays in the organization, rather than with the individual, which leads us to the next pro.
+This also means that knowledge stays in the organization, rather than with the individual.
+And that leads us to the next pro.

-Waterfall helps with setting expectations
+Advantage #3: Helps with setting manageable expectations

-Waterfall does not support backtracking and redrawing plans to accommodate scope expansion.
+Waterfall projects are all but set in stone the moment implementation starts.
+This methodology does not support backtracking and redrawing plans to accommodate scope expansion.

 The disadvantages of Waterfall